Written by: Keith Tully

 However, there was still apparently almost 250,000 businesses across the UK which could be described in that way, with 92 per cent of them being small or medium-sized enterprises.

-“Overall, the UK economy appears to be in a stronger position than expected following the EU Referendum result,” said Ric Traynor, Bebgies Traynor’s executive chairman.
+“Overall, the UK economy appears to be in a stronger position than expected following the EU Referendum result,” said Ric Traynor, Begbies Traynor’s executive chairman.

 “While we wait to see whether the government opts for a ‘hard’ or ‘soft’ Brexit strategy, businesses at least appear to be better placed to tackle any new challenges on the horizon ahead of the government’s imminent negotiations.”